JarettBakerDunn/relax/docker/readme.md

 Currently when running ./waf to build relax, the linker fails when it tries to find MKL even though configure finds MKL just fine. maybe setting the MKL options below will help. for ./waf configure.

+must set flags to all the right paths. try intel fortran compiler OR try fttw, gfortran and mkl may not work that well together.

 MKL Options:
     --mkl-dir=MKL_DIR   Base directory where mkl is installed --mkl-incdir=MKL_INCDIR